KoptevaAnastasiia/KoptievaAnastasiia_bd_task/README.md

 <h2 align="left">pa1/console.sql:</h2>

-This SQL script creates a database for a beauty salon with the following tables:
+This SQL script creates a database for a beauty salon with the following tables and relationship:

 1 service: Stores information about the services provided by the salon, such as name, description, duration, price, start and end time.